cons0le7/hyperpixel4-kali/README.md

 ### Rotate Display
 This can be accessed any time for on the fly rotation. you can also use the `rotate.py` file as a stand-alone rotation tool.
 ### Setup Persistence:
-This has been updated to automatically save X11 config settings based on your selection of display type and orientation.
+This has been updated to automatically save X11 config settings in `/usr/share/X11/xorg.conf.d/88-hyperpixel4.conf` based on your selection of display type and orientation.
 This will ensure your display orientation remains as selected even after rebooting.
 I left the legacy option with instructions for setting up manually in autostart if for some reason you prefer this route or have any issues with the auto-config not working.

 _________________________________________